Skip to main content

 • Execution Flow (Primary): White connections that determine the order nodes execute in

-• Boolean Data (Secondary): Yellow connections that pass true/false values between nodes
+• Boolean Data: Yellow connections that pass true/false values between nodes

-• Integer Data (Secondary): Cyan connections that pass numeric values between nodes
+• Integer Data: Cyan connections that pass whole number values between nodes

 Key Concept

-Execution flow connections (white) control WHEN nodes run, while data connections (yellow/cyan) control WHAT values are passed between nodes.
+Execution flow connections (white) control WHEN nodes run, while data connections (yellow, cyan, lime green, pink, teal, and others) control WHAT values are passed between nodes.
 A node can have both types of connections simultaneously.

 Creating Connections